alex1092/MoralChecker/README.md

 ## Purpose & Scope

-- MoralTrack - Is designed to help employers track their staff’s moral as the weeks go by, it exists to ensure that staff's moral Is steady and helps employers make an educated decision on whether or not staff are happy.
+- MoralTrack - Is designed to help employers track their staff’s moral as the weeks go by, its purpose is to ensure that staff's moral Is steady and helps employers make an educated decision on whether or not staff are happy.
 This will help improve workplace culture and productivity

 - Moral is a very important factor of a company’s success, growth and staff’s productivity.  using MoralTrack will ensure employers know exactly how your staff's moral is tracking